-Tracking A New Content Area:
+Tracking A New Content Area

 When traffic declines, it might not be due to a ranking problem, it may just be seasonality.
 Being able to separate traffic, ranking, and impressions for queries can not only save hours of digging, but it can help you plan for audience behavior based on past trends.

-In the example below, Keylime Tools is tracking a particular topic area.
+In the example below, Keylime Toolbox is tracking a particular topic area.
 Traffic goes up then declines dramatically mid-year, but just for that one segment of queries.
 When we look more closely, these are all queries related to summer activities and ranking has held steady, while the search volume has gone way up then back down.

 Try it: Tracking Seasonality

 - In the demo site, go to the SEO Trends tab.

 - Make sure Compare Segments is selected and for the Segment, choose Healthy (and make sure other segments are not selected).

 - For the date range, choose 2013 in the right field > Group by month.

 Note that Google-Provided Traffic declines throughout the year, but ranking has been consistent.
 The number of queries the site appears for actually goes up, but overall, impressions have gone down.
 The interest in healthy topics peaks at the first of the year, and then we lose interest.